CYLIX-V2/strategic-tech-asset-for-sale/FAQ.md

 ### **Q: What about liability?**
 **A:** Buyer assumes all liability for use of the software.
 Seller provides no warranties.
 This is standard for technology asset sales.

+### **Q: Does your anonymity affect the legal process?**
+**A:** No. Legal documents can be executed with appropriate identity verification through escrow services or legal counsel, while maintaining practical anonymity in day-to-day communications.

 ---

 ## 📞 Contact Questions